chitrang-dev/chitrang-dev.github.io/README.md

-# Chitrang Dave profile site
+# Profile site - Chitrang Dave

 Static single-page profile for GitHub Pages.
 Upload these files to the root of a GitHub repository, then enable **Settings → Pages → Deploy from a branch** and select `main` / `/ (root)`.